 She points out that both the low-calorie vegetarian diet and low-calorie Mediterranean diet "are consistent" with guidelines and "may offer a possible solution to the ongoing challenges to prevent and manage obesity and cardiovascular diseases."

 There is an urgent need to find more solutions to tackle the obesity epidemic.
-Worldwide, there are more than
+Worldwide, there are more than 650 million people with obesity — which is around three times as many as there were in 1975.

 A growing body of 'persuasive evidence'